jeromedawson/ObjectionPro/README.md

 - **Quick Search:** The tool offers a quick search functionality that enables users to find specific objections instantly during sales calls.
 The search feature is efficient, responsive, and provides real-time feedback as users type their search queries.

-- **Script Management:** SalesObjectionPro allows users to save pre-written scripts for calling.
+- **Script Management:** ObjectionPro allows users to save pre-written scripts for calling.
 Users can categorize scripts into tabs, add new scripts, edit existing ones, and delete scripts as needed.
 This feature ensures sales professionals have their scripts organized and readily available for different scenarios.

 - **Common Objections Tracking:** The tool includes a separate tab for tracking and analyzing common objections.
 This feature helps sales professionals identify recurring objections, understand trends, and refine their sales strategies accordingly.

 - **Database Storage:** Objection and rebuttal pairs, as well as scripts, are stored in a database for scalability and flexibility.
 This enables efficient retrieval and management of data, ensuring that objection handling information is always accessible.

-- **User-Friendly Interface:** SalesObjectionPro provides an intuitive, visually appealing, and easy-to-navigate user interface.
+- **User-Friendly Interface:** ObjectionPro provides an intuitive, visually appealing, and easy-to-navigate user interface.
 Objections and rebuttals can be displayed in a grid or list view with collapsible sections.
 Users can perform actions like adding, editing, and deleting objection-rebuttal pairs to tailor the tool to their specific needs.

 ## Installation

-1. Clone the SalesObjectionPro repository.
+1. Clone the ObjectionPro repository.

 git clone https://github.com/jeromedawson/ObjectionPro.git